-RBC EG's governance for managing ESG-related financial risks has continued to evolve.
 RBC EG's current governance framework has embedded the identification and management of risks to RBC EG's business at the Management Board, executive and management levels, including:

-ESG Risk Reporting and Oversight

-RBC EG Management Board The Management Board has the overall responsibility for the supervision, governance, performance, and strategic direction of RBC EG. It also holds responsibility for the oversight and management of risk within RBC EG. The Management Board receives quarterly information on financial and non-financial ESG- related risks.
+ESG Risk Repo ESG Risk Reporting and Oversight RBC EG Management Board The Management Board has the overall responsibility for the supervision, governance, performance, and strategic direction of RBC EG. It holds responsibility for the oversight and management of risk within RBC EG. The Management Board receives quarterly information on financial and non-financial risks.
 RBC EG Supervisory Board The RBC EG Supervisory Board has delegated responsibility from the shareholders of RBC EG to supervise and advise the Managing Directors of the entity.
 It is charged with providing review and challenge for RBC EG strategies and policies related to risk-taking, management, follow-up, and mitigation, including the risks generated by the economic outlook.
 The Supervisory Board reviews the Addenda to the Enterprise Risk Frameworks and assesses alignment of strategic planning, financial planning, risk appetite and ESG matters.

-RBC EG Risk Management Committee ("RMC") The RMC is an executive management governance committee to enable the effective oversight and management of Risk and is established under the specific authority of the MD, Head of Functions (who is also Member of the Management Board). . , The RMC receives monthly information on financial and non-financial ESG related risks.
+RBC EG Risk Management Committee ("RMC")

+The RMC is an executive management governance committee to enable the effective oversight and management of Risk and is established under the specific authority of the MD, Head of Functions (who is also Member of the Management Board).

+The RMC receives monthly information on financial and non-financial ESG related risks.

-Strategy
+ESG Strategy